-If you are isolating while waiting for a COVID-19 test result, please let Dr. Everson know immediately.
-Those testing positive for COVID-19 should refer to the Safe and Healthy Buckeyes site for resources.
-Beyond five days of the required COVID-19 isolation period, we may rely on Student Life Disability Services to establish further reasonable accommodations.
+If you are ill and need to miss class, including if you are staying home and away from others while experiencing symptoms of a viral infection or fever, please let Dr. Everson know immediately.
+In cases where illness interacts with an underlying medical condition, please consult with Student Life Disability Services to request reasonable accommodations.
 You can connect with them at slds@osu.edu; 614-292-3307; or slds.osu.edu.